paneldata/twinlife/metadata/study.md

 **Mode of Data Collection:**
 *Face-to-Face data collection:* Household interviews with the family via three different interview modes (CAPI, CASI, Paper-and-Pencil) plus cognitive tests, scans/photos of certificates and children's health record books.
 *CATI data collection:* Telephone interview with one family member (from second CATI wave onwards; before: telephone interview with each family member above the age of 10 that participated in the preceding Face-to-Face wave)
+* CAPI-by-Phone data collection:* Due to the pandemic, a new survey mode was introduced in F2F4.
+In contrast to CATI data collection, the telephone contact was not made by the telephone studio, but by the interviewers from the previous face-to-face interviews.

 **Survey institute:** TNS Infratest / Kantar TNS (first Face-to-Face household survey, parts of the first telephone survey); infas Institut für angewandte Sozialwissenschaft
 (parts of the first telephone survey, second Face-to-Face household survey and subsequent survey waves)